Emergency Dentistry – Lancaster, TX

 How Can I Manage the Pain?

-In some cases, you might need a little help alleviating your pain until you get to our office.
+In some cases, you might need a little help alleviating your pain until you get to our dental office.
 You can use a topical pain reliever like Orajel, an over-the-counter medication such as ibuprofen, or a cold compress applied in 10-minute intervals.
 However, just because you are able to manage your pain for a certain amount of time doesn’t mean that you shouldn’t also call your dentist in Lancaster.
 Be sure to schedule an appointment with us as soon as possible.

 Why Is It Important That I Get a Dental Emergency Treated Right Away?